MJMukwevho/MJMukwevho/README.md

-# Hi there :raising_hand_man:  I am Mukovhe Mukwevho
+# Hi there,  I am Mukovhe Mukwevho :raising_hand_man:

 <html>
 A strong analytical thinker with a keen interest for problem solving and an avid learner with a track record of